 South Congress Avenue runs north-to-south from south Austin directly to the Capitol Building.
 Aim to start somewhere between W Mary Street and W James Street.
 Anywhere between there will be filled with eclectic shops, bars, and restaurants.
 Stroll up and down the street stopping in iconic places such as Allen’s Boots to try on a pair of authentic cowboy boots.

 You’ll find national brands such as Kendra Scott, TOMS, and Warby Parker along South Congress Avenue as well, and each is worth checking out.

 ONE DAY IN AUSTIN: DINING ON SOUTH CONGRESS AVENUE

 Hungry yet?
 You will be when you smell the wonderful aromas wafting out of the many restaurants and cafes that dot the avenue.
 Torchy’s is the best place for Austin tacos.
 Their slogan is “Damn Good Tacos” and they sure aren’t lying!
-Torchy’s is doing so well that they have expanded to multiple locations around Austin and are even venturing out to other cities now.
+Torchy’s is doing so well that they have expanded to multiple locations around Austin and are even venturing out to other cities and states now.

 You HAVE to order the chips and queso for the table.
 It’s just the best.
 Warning: if you can’t handle spicy food, make sure to ask for “no diablo”.
 You can thank me later!
 My favorite taco is the Baja Shrimp, but the Trailer Park is their most popular.

 Not in a taco mood?
 Try Hopdoddy, known for their all-natural burgers and shakes, or Home Slice Pizza for a quick bite.
 Perla’s is a good choice if you’re looking for something a little classier, featuring a cute patio area and fresh seafood selections.
 The Lucky Robot offers modern sushi creations and yummy rice bowls.

 Grab dessert at Amy’s Ice Cream, an Austin original and a must-have on a warm Texas day.